ezeoleaf/larry/README.md

 For generating Github access token you can follow this [guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)

-For getting Twitter keys and secrets you can follow this [guide](https://developer.twitter.com/en/docs/twitter-api/getting-started/guide)
+For getting Twitter client id and secret you can follow this [guide](https://developer.twitter.com/en/docs/apps/overview)

 #### Note: You will have to generate both consumer and access pair of keys/tokens and secrets.